Rodriguez, Rizal: Etymology

-The town's former official name of Montalban derives from the Spanish word Monte (Mountain), in reference to the numerous hills found within and surrounding the town.
+The municipality's former official name of Montalban derives from the Spanish word monte, which translates to "mountain," in reference to the numerous hills found within and surrounding the town.
 A common name for the municipality up to the present, it was its official name from its founding in 1871 until 1982 when the Batasang Pambansa officially renamed it to Rodriguez under Batas Pambansa Blg.
-275 in honor of Eulogio Rodriguez, Sr., a native of the municipality who served as its first municipal president and Senate President.
+275 in honor of Eulogio Rodriguez, a native of the municipality who served as its first municipal president and Philippine Senate president.

 History

-Based on the 1954 journal History and Cultural Life of Montalban and its Barrios, what would then be the town of Montalban was formerly the barrio Balite which was under the jurisdiction of the town of San Mateo during the Spanish period.
-The town was then founded by Fr.
-Eustaquio of Pasig in 1871.
-On another account, San Mateo, with its large size, was partitioned on April 27, 1871, when Captain General Rafael Izquierdo issued a decree separating the barrios of Balite, Burgos, Marang and Calipahan from San Mateo and formed them into the new municipality of Montalban.
+Based on the 1954 journal History and Cultural Life of Montalban and its Barrios, what would then be the town of Montalban was formerly the barrio of Balite under the jurisdiction of San Mateo during the Spanish period.
+San Mateo, with its large size, was partitioned on April 27, 1871, when Captain General Rafael Izquierdo issued a decree separating the barrios of Balite, Burgos, Marang and Calipahan from San Mateo and formed them into the new municipality of Montalban.

+The town was then headed by its first parish priest Fr.
+Eustaquio Infante of Pasig, who led the dedication of the Most Holy Rosary parish church on June 2, 1871, in the term of Gregorio Melitón Martínez as Archbishop of Manila.

-According to the Executive Summary included in the Annual Audit Reports of Rodriguez, Rizal, the municipality of Montalban was founded on June 30, 1871, under the "Acta de Erreccion" or Deed of Foundation.
-The town was initially part of the province of Manila, while its present-day mountainous eastern portion, according to the Atlas de Filipinas map by the then Manila Observatory director Fr.
-Jose Algue, S.J., was under the jurisdiction of the District of Morong.
-The municipality was then incorporated to the newly-created province of Rizal on June 11, 1901, by virtue of Philippine Commission Act No. 137, after having been a part of the defunct province of Manila.
-Montalban was then consolidated with San Mateo by virtue of Philippine Commission Act No. 942 on October 12, 1903.
+According to the Executive Summary included in the Annual Audit Reports of Rodriguez, Rizal, the municipality of Montalban was founded on June 30, 1871, under the Acta de Erección (Deed of Foundation).
+The town, including its población, was initially part of the Province of Manila, while its present-day mountainous central and eastern portion, according to old maps, was under the jurisdiction of the District of Morong.
+Additionally, an 1882 Spanish map indicates that the northeastern areas of the present-day municipality were once claimed as part of Bulacan.
+The municipality was then incorporated to the newly created Province of Rizal on June 11, 1901, by virtue of Philippine Commission Act No. 137, after having been a part of the defunct province of Manila.

+Montalban was then returned to its mother municipality of San Mateo by virtue of Philippine Commission Act No. 942 on October 12, 1903.
 San Mateo served as the seat of government in line with the economic centralization.
-Montalban then became an independent municipality again by virtue of Executive Order No. 20 series of 1908 on February 29, 1908.
+Montalban then separated from San Mateo to become an independent municipality again by virtue of Executive Order No. 20 on February 29, 1908.

 In 1982, the town was officially renamed to Rodriguez under Batas Pambansa Blg.
-275 in honor of the former Senate President and town native Eulogio Rodriguez, Sr.
+275 in honor of the former Senate president and town native Eulogio Rodriguez, Sr.

+On October 30, 1997, rebels from the New People's Army (NPA), the militant arm of the Communist Party of the Philippines, raided the police station of Rodriguez before noon, ransacking its armoury, killing a police officer, and kidnapping police chief René Francisco.
+He was later released on December 5, 1997 in Tanay, Rizal.